The Jefferson Lies – Book Review

 2- Poststructuralism – is discarding of absolutes and historical truths.

-4- Modernism – examines historical events and person as if they occurred and lived today.
+4- Modernism – examines historical events and persons as if they occurred today.
 It severs history from its context and setting, misrepresenting historical beliefs and events.

 5- Minimalism – unreasonable insistence on oversimplification on reducing everything to monolithic causes and linear effects.
 (Similar to relying on out-of-context sound bites used by politicians.)

-6- Academic Collectivism – Writers and “supposed scholars” quote each others and those in their peer groups instead of consulting original sources.
-(This really is lazy academia!)
+6- Academic Collectivism – Writers and “supposed Collegiate scholars” quote each other and those in their peer groups instead of consulting original sources.
+(This precisely exhibits lazy academia!)

 C. Thomas Nelson Publishers has been sold.

-I also investigated Thomas Nelson publishing and found it have been recently purchased by HarperCollins which is owned by Rupert Murdoch.
-I also learned the critics pressuring the publisher have a stake in the debate.
+I also investigated Thomas Nelson publishing and found it had been recently purchased by HarperCollins, owned by Rupert Murdoch.
+I also learned the critics pressuring the publisher had a stake in the debate.
 They are liberal pastors and a little known professor from a little known university who wrote a book using far less credible documents.
-(Just imagine his embarrassment.
+Just imagine his embarrassment.
 (Better meet a bear robbed of her cubs than a fool caught in his folly.)

 D. Conclusion and Recommendation

-If you can obtain and read a copy of The Jefferson Lies before they are all destroyed or sent back to the publisher, I heartily recommend it!
-It includes President Thomas Jefferson’s views, motives and actions, against a background of incredibly dirty politics second only to what we currently experience in this election cycle.
+If you can obtain and read a copy of The Jefferson Lies before they are all destroyed, I heartily recommend it!
+It includes President Thomas Jefferson’s views, motives and actions, against a background of incredibly dirty politics second only to what we currently experience.

 For More Thoughts on Government see below: